perfectspr/llm-leaderboard/results/openchat.md

 1

 ### Received Answer
-Since Sally has three brothers and each brother has the same two sisters, that means there are two sisters in total, including Sally herself.
-So, Sally has one sister.
+Since Sally is one of the sisters and she has two sisters as her siblings, Sally has 1 sister + 1 sister = 2 sisters.
 ***
 ### Reasoning 4
 There are three killers in a room.
 Someone enters the room and kills one of them.
 Nobody leaves the room.How many killers are left in the room?